GeoDiffMM: Geometry-Guided Conditional Diffusion for Motion Magnification: Experiments

 \subsection{Ablation Studies}

-{\flushleft \textbf{Different Optical Flow Extractor.}} To examine the impact of the optical flow extractor on the motion magnification task, we tested 4 mainstream optical flow models in Tab.~\ref{tab:flow_comparison}.
-ARFlow~\cite{liu2020learning}($A_1$) is an unsupervised learning-based optical flow estimation method, GMFlow~\cite{xu2022gmflow}($A_2$) redefines optical flow estimation as a global matching problem, RAFT~\cite{teed2020raft}($A_3$) is an iterative optimization-based optical flow estimation framework, FlowDiffuser~\cite{luo2024flowdiffuser}($A_4$) is a generative optical flow estimation method based on a diffusion model.
-FlowDiffuser performs the best, achieving an SSIM of 0.932 and an LPIPS of only 0.078.
-Therefore, we determined that FlowDiffuser would serve as the optical flow extractor for GeoDiffMM.
+{\flushleft \textbf{Different Optical Flow Extractor.}} To assess the impact of the optical flow extractor on motion magnification, we evaluate seven mainstream models in Tab.~\ref{tab:flow_comparison}.
+GeoDiffMM remains robust across different choices, with all variants based on RAFT~\cite{teed2020raft}, StreamFlow~\cite{sun2024streamflow}, DPFlow~\cite{morimitsu2025dpflow}, and FlowDiffuser~\cite{luo2024flowdiffuser} consistently outperforming the state-of-the-art FD4MM~\cite{wang2024frequency}.
+Specifically, ARFlow~\cite{liu2020learning} ($A_1$) is unsupervised, GMFlow~\cite{xu2022gmflow} ($A_2$) formulates flow as global matching, SEA-RAFT~\cite{wang2024sea} ($A_3$) improves RAFT, RAFT~\cite{teed2020raft} ($A_4$) adopts iterative optimization, StreamFlow~\cite{sun2024streamflow} ($A_5$) leverages multi-frame prediction for temporal consistency, DPFlow~\cite{morimitsu2025dpflow} ($A_6$) targets ultra-high resolution with a dual-pyramid design, and FlowDiffuser~\cite{luo2024flowdiffuser} ($A_7$) estimates flow via diffusion.
+Among them, FlowDiffuser achieves the best performance with 0.932 SSIM and 0.078 LPIPS, and is therefore selected as the default extractor.

-{\flushleft \textbf{Ablation of NOFA Settings.}} The NOFA is capable of synthesizing optical flows with diverse directions and shapes.
-To investigate the impact of directional and shape diversity on model performance, we conducted ablation studies with two categories of variables in Tab.~\ref{tab:NOFA}.
-The directional dimension includes: \textit{Single Direction} and \textit{Multiple Directions}.
-The shape dimension includes: \textit{Single Shape} and \textit{Multiple Shapes}.
-Without NOFA ($B_1$), performance drops to SSIM 0.930 and LPIPS 0.081.
-When using optical flows of only a single direction or a single shape ($B_2-B_4$), both SSIM and LPIPS show a slight decline.
-By employing the proposed optical flows with multiple directions and multiple shapes ($B_5$), SSIM increases to 0.932 and LPIPS further improves to 0.078, achieving the optimal performance.
-This indicates that NOFA provides the DMM with more balanced and diverse training samples, enhancing the visual quality of motion magnification.
+{\flushleft \textbf{Ablation of NOFA Settings.}} The proposed NOFA synthesizes optical flow with diverse directions and shapes while explicitly injecting noise flow into unmasked regions to mimic real-world disturbances.
+To evaluate each component, we conduct the ablation study in Tab.~\ref{tab:NOFA}.
+The baseline without NOFA ($B_1$) achieves 0.930 SSIM and 0.081 LPIPS.
+Multiple directions and shapes alone ($B_2$) offer limited gains, whereas noise optical flow is crucial.
+Reduced directional or structural diversity ($B_3$–$B_5$) harms performance, while combining all components ($B_6$) yields the best results of 0.932 SSIM and 0.078 LPIPS.
+Notably, SSIM~\cite{wang2004image} and LPIPS~\cite{zhang2018unreasonable} are global perceptual metrics and are insensitive to subtle local artifacts caused by noisy flow, often yielding only minor numerical differences.
+Therefore, quantitative evaluation should be complemented by qualitative comparisons~\cite{wu2012eulerian,oh2018learning,wang2024frequency,wang2024eulermormer}.
+As shown in Fig.~\ref{fig:NOFA_}, the complete NOFA effectively suppresses undesired motion and produces more stable motion magnification than the baselines.